RICS SURVEYS

 (Level 2)

 This popular mid-price survey is suitable for most residential properties built after 1800, with the option to include a valuation in the colour-coded report.
+The Level 2 survey, also known as a homebuyer report or home buyers survey, is a mid-level survey suitable for most residential properties.

 Building Survey Report